INSIGHT-Scientists hunt pandemic hotspots in race to test vaccines

 For an interactive graphic tracking the global spread, open tmsnrt.rs/3aIRuz7 in an external browser

-Among the first COVID-19 vaccines to move into phase two, or mid-stage, trials is one from the U.S. biotech company Moderna and another being developed by scientists at Oxford University supported by AstraZeneca.
+Among the first COVID-19 vaccines to move into Phase II, or mid-stage, trials is one from the U.S. biotech company Moderna Inc. Another is being developed by scientists at Oxford University supported by AstraZeneca Plc.
 The United States in July is planning to launch vast efficacy trials of 20,000 to 30,000 volunteers per vaccine.

 Collins said U.S. health officials will tap government and industry clinical trial networks in the United States first and use mapping to detect where the virus is most active.
 They will also consider looking abroad if domestic disease rates fall too far, he said.